rikardonm/uIntPLib/README.md

 This is a library made with functions masks to medium level programming.
 Intended to make code more portable, while maintaning its performance.

+Doxyen generated documentation is located at latex/refman.pdf Complete documentation is under construction.